 The best time to visit Alaska is NOW.
 If you’re looking for a unique summer vacation, you’ve come to the right place, and if you love winter sports, you can’t find more of them anywhere else.

 The Summer Season in Alaska

 The best time to visit Alaska depends on your interests.
 Alaska is amazing any time of year, but most travelers prefer to visit during the warm and bright summer months, with July being the busiest.
-Summer is also the peak season for Alaska businesses that cater to tourists, so your travel, lodging, sightseeing and adventure options are seemingly unlimited.
+Summer is also the peak season for Alaska businesses that cater to tourists, so your travel, lodging, sightseeing, and adventure options are seemingly unlimited.

+Winter is also a spectacular season in Alaska.
 From November through March, Alaska is a beautiful, winter wonderland.
 While there are fewer travel and exploration options in Alaska during the winter, the state is just as fascinating and fun as in Alaska’s other seasons.
-Prices are lower and, with fewer visitors, the availability is better.
+Prices are lower and, with fewer visitors, the availability of Alaska tours for tourists is better.

-But while winter in Alaska certainly is quieter, it does have its own unique charm.
+Winter in Alaska has its own unique charm.
 The landscapes are just as breathtaking when they are blanketed in bright white snow.
 And winter adventures in Alaska are chilling and thrilling – alpine and Nordic skiing, snow machining, dog sled riding, snowshoeing, ice fishing and winter king salmon runs, and more.
 And then there are the northern lights, which are worth a trip to Alaska all on their own.
 They light up the sky in the winter, sometimes even dance and crackle, and must be seen to be believed.
+Starting at the end of August, the Northern Lights can be seen around Fairbanks (if weather is clear at night).
 You’ll also find many unique Alaskan events, such as the Iditarod and the World Ice Art Championships.

 Regardless of when you visit Alaska, you are sure to have an adventure to remember!